 Since 2008, many of the largest financial institutions increased their compliance staff 10X, yet are still consistently falling foul of the regulators, incurring fines.
-However, analysts today spend 90% of their time only on data collection and organization, and only 10% on data analysis – an archaic disparity in talent and intelligence allocation, leading to mistakes.
+However, analysts today spend 90% of their time on data collection and organization, and only 10% on data analysis – an archaic disparity in talent and intelligence allocation, leading to mistakes.

 “If you look at the patterns in 2008, it was very reactive.
 Financial institutions increased their compliance costs and increased their compliance resources, but the volume of regulations just kept on coming, and you can’t just keep throwing people at the problem – that in itself introduces risks and inefficiencies.
-With technology, you can improve operational and commercial efficiencies.” – Rob Fulcher, CUBE
+With technology, you can improve operational and commercial efficiencies.”

 How banks can effectively manage regulatory changes

-Over a decade later, manual processes are not only expensive and slow, but unable to provide the degree of regulatory intelligence required to tell organizations which regulations are relevant to their business, and how to avoid compliance gaps.
+Manual processes are not only expensive and slow, but unable to provide the degree of regulatory intelligence required to tell organizations which regulations are relevant to their business, and how to avoid compliance gaps.
 If manual processes were effective, enforcement fines would not have exceeded $321 billion in the last five years.

 Ensuring compliance in a highly dynamic environment of banking regulation led to almost 15% of the sector’s workforce being deployed in governance, risk management, and compliance functions.
-To enable institutions to effectively address ever-increasing regulatory complexity, technology companies developed tools to address the need for automation in the GRC function.